FlightControl-Master/slate/source/includes/Functional.Spawn.md

 ### SPAWN:InitCleanUp(SpawnCleanUpInterval)
 ``` lua Spawn_Helicopter:CleanUp( 20 )  -- CleanUp the spawning of the helicopters every 20 seconds when they become inactive.
 ```
+CleanUp groups when they are still alive, but inactive.
+When groups are still alive and have become inactive due to damage and are unable to contribute anything, then this group will be removed at defined intervals in seconds.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)